Skip to content

 In this case the depth dot is 38 pixels across from the top left hand corner and then 72 pixels down.

-These last four numbers at the end of the load command are the X and then Y coordinates for the top left hand corner of the hardness box for the bmp and then the X and Y coordinates of the bottom right hand corner of the hardness box, all relative to the depth dot (see above).
+These last four numbers at the end of the load command are the X and Y coordinates for the top left hand corner of the hardness box for the bmp and then the X and Y coordinates of the bottom right hand corner of the hardness box, all relative to the depth dot (see above).
 Note: The X and Y co-ordinates used in game for the bottom right hand corner, will be your specified value minus 1.
 It's too small to notice in almost any situation, but if you're requiring a dead-accurate hardbox for some reason, simply add one to the X and Y coordinates of the bottom right hand corner.

 load_sequence_now graphics\dink\walk\ds-w1- 71 43 38 72